 All of our policies have stated deductibles.
 The minimum deductible we offer is $500 for physical damage and $1000 for total theft.
 If you have a physical damage loss (collision), the deductible amount is the amount you will be responsible for paying when the repair is made.
 If your vehicle was stolen, the deductible is the amount the insurance company will deduct from the vehicle value before paying you and/or your vehicle's finance company.

 Vandalism coverage will pay for willful and malicious damages to the vehicle.
-The minimum deductible is $500 for this coverage and it is only available with the HDI Premier and ACE Platinum policies.
+The minimum deductible is $500 for this coverage and it is only available with the HDI Premier and Chubb Platinum policies.

-A driver's license policy is a liability-only policy that insures up to 5 drivers.
+A driver's license policy is a liability-only policy that insures up to 3 drivers.
 This type of policy is convenient for drivers who have more than one vehicle that they regularly drive.
 This allows them to have one policy, yet have the flexibility to drive different eligible vehicles.
 It is important to keep in mind this policy will not cover any damages or theft of the vehicle.
-We offer policies with and without medical payments for passengers of your vehicle.
 This type of policy is only available as an annual policy.
 Learn more...

 Most policies include roadside assistance which is available 24/7 by calling the number listed on the front of your policy.
 This coverage includes towing, lockout service, jump start service, fuel service, and flat tire service.
 Legal aid and bail bond is available 24/7 by calling the number listed on the front of your policy.
 Legal aid includes legal defense.

 Other benefits offered by the policies may include medical assistance, medical references, land medical transportation, air medical transportation, trip continuation assistance, tourist information.